IvanRublev/Domo/README.md

 ## Integration with Ecto

 Ecto schema changeset can be automatically validated to conform to `t()` type and associated preconditions.
-Then the changeset function can be like the following:
+Then the changeset function can be shortened like the following:

 <!-- livebook:{"force_markdown":true} -->